Partygate: Dominic Raab plays down leadership challenge to PM

 Labour's deputy leader Angela Rayner accused the prime minister of ignoring Lord Geidt's advice, and finding himself innocent of breaching ministerial rules in "his own courtroom".

-Twelve Conservative MPs have so far called on Mr Johnson to resign since Sue Gray released her report on lockdown rule-breaking in Downing Street last week.
+Twelve Conservative MPs have so far called on Mr Johnson to resign since senior civil servant Sue Gray released her report on lockdown rule-breaking in Downing Street last week.

-In total, 28 have gone public with calls for a no-confidence vote in the PM, but the total number may be higher.
+In total, 28 have gone public with calls for a no-confidence vote in the PM.
+Most of them have submitted letters of no confidence in the PM, but the total number may be higher.

 Under party rules, Tory backbenchers can force a vote on the prime minister's leadership if 54 of them submit letters of no confidence in him.

 Only Sir Graham Brady, chairman of the 1922 Committee of backbench Tory MPs, who organises leadership contests, knows how many letters have been submitted.

 Senior Tory MP Sir Geoffrey Clifton-Brown said the row over ministerial rules would "undoubtedly contribute" to questions over the PM's leadership.